FatherVonTayvious/Random-Information-Generator/README.md

 ### Email generator

 Generates random emails.
-The emails are formed by combining a random name and a random domain from RandomProfile, along with a set of random alphanumeric characters.
+The emails are formed by combining a random name, either a user-selected domain or random one from RandomProfile, a set of random alphanumeric characters.

 Example(s):
 ```text